 Some of the insects covered in this program include the praying mantis, dragonfly, unicorn beetle, and spider.
 Camouflage, habitat, characteristics, predator/prey relationships, and behaviors are discussed for each species.

 A hymenopteran’s nest is a hexagonal structure made by wasps, bees, and other stinging insects.
 Bugs walk by, moving all six legs.
 Museum visitors can experiment with this mode of transportation by manipulating a robot.
-An insect collection shows the side, shape, and diversity of any one species of insect, such as a beetle.
+An insect collection shows the size, shape, and diversity of any one species of insect, such as a beetle.

 Arachnids are spiders.
 The brown recluse, also known as the fiddleback spider, is a type of spider found in South Carolina.
 Black widows are common in South Carolina.
 There are six to eight different species of the black widow spider.
 Some have a telltale red hourglass on their abdomen, some have three red stripes, and some have no markings at all.
 Even though there are differences, all black widows have a bulbous abdomen and are a shiny blue-black color.
 The tarantula is an arthropod that has fangs that go up and down.
 There are approximately 500 species of spiders in South Carolina, but the tarantula is not one of them.